ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 Repository management
 =====================

+* Every collection MUST have a public git repository.
+* Releases of the collection MUST be tagged in its repository.

+  * The ``git`` utility with the ``tag`` argument MUST be used to tag the releases.
-Every collection MUST have a public git repository.
-Releases of the collection MUST be tagged in said repository.
-This means that releases MUST be ``git tag``\ ed and that the tag name MUST exactly match the Galaxy version number.
-Tag names MAY have a ``v`` prefix, but a collection's tag names MUST have a consistent format from release to release.
+  * The tag name MUST exactly match the Galaxy version number.
+  * Tag names MAY have a ``v`` prefix.
+  * Tag names MUST have a consistent format from release to release.

-Additionally, collection artifacts released to Galaxy MUST be built from the sources that are tagged in the collection's git repository as that release.
-Any changes made during the build process MUST be clearly documented so the collection artifact can be reproduced.
+* Collection artifacts released to Galaxy MUST be built from the sources that are tagged in the collection's git repository as that release.

-We are open to allowing other SCM software once our tooling supports them.
+  * Any changes made during the build process MUST be clearly documented so the collection artifact can be reproduced.

 .. _coll_branch_config: